keanutaufan/cpp-dsa/README.md

 actual performance is usually more important.

-A code which generates a random number may have a time complexity of $O(1)$, but the actual performance may be much worse than that.
+A code which generates a random number may have a time complexity of $O(1)$, but the actual performance may slow.
 The reason is that generating a random number is not a simple operation.
 It involves a lot of computation, and the actual performance may be much worse than what you expect.
 Both `idiv` and `imul` instructions are $O(1)$, but `idiv` is generally way more expensive and requires more clock cycles than `imul`.
 If an algorithm involves, say, a million `idiv` instructions, it may take longer to run than an algorithm that involves a million `imul` instructions, despite them having the same number of operations.

 The same thing applies to the data structures.
 A hash table may promise $O(1)$ time complexity amortized for lookups, but the hash table needs to perform hashing and collision resolution, which is very expensive.
-In some cases, the hash table may be slower than, for example, a balancedbinary search tree, despite the hash table having a better time complexity.
+In some cases, the hash table may be slower than, for example, a balanced binary search tree, despite the hash table having a better time complexity.

 Another thing to consider when implementing a data structure is the